 Pension income can be drawn from the age of 55, as a lump sum or regular income, without restriction, but subject to your marginal rate of income tax.

-The remaining 75% can be taken as a regular income or lump sum and will be subject to income tax at your marginal rate.
+The remaining 75% can be taken as a regular income or as a lump sum and will be subject to income tax at your marginal tax rate.
+You can choose flexible drawdown, uncrystallised fund pension lump sums (UFPLS), or a mix of both depending on your provider.

 The traditional option of purchasing an annuity is still available, and the 25% PCLS can be taken before setting this up.